ig3/anki-limitnew/README.md

 day increases until it is impossible to study all cards on time.
 This defeats the spaced repition schedule and learning becomes less effective.

-Manually adjusting the new card limit can avoid such overload, but new cards are provided at a fixed rate, regardless of how learning is progressing.

-This addon adjusts the number of new cards based on how many cards you have to study each day - the total workload.
-When the workload is low, new cards are presented, up to the deck's limit of new cards per day.
-But when the workload is higher, the number of new cards is reduced.
-If the workload is very high, no new cards are presented.
-This allows you to progress quickly when you are learning quickly but automatically slow down if you are progressing more slowly.
+This addon limits the number of new cards when the number of cards due plus card reviews exceeds the configured limit.

 ## Installation